BartlomiejSkwara/fundraising/README.md

 # Instructions
 ## Project Setup
-Before proceeding with following steps, please ensure that your java version is equal to or greater then 21.
+Before proceeding with following steps, please ensure that your java version is equal to or greater than 21.
 You can verify it with ```java --version```.
 To set up a project, you must perform the steps below.

+#### Warning !!!
+Project setup commands were tested on Windows 11 cmd.
+Other command line interfaces like  powershell, bash etc. may have a slightly different syntax.

 ### Running project
 ###